Superconvergence of Online Optimization for Model Predictive Control: Preliminaries

 \begin{assumption}[Controllability condition in $\epsilon$-hypercube] There exist constants $\gamma_C, t>0$, independent from $N$, such that, $\forall k\in[N-t]$, condition \eqref{equ:control} holds for any evaluation point $\bz_{k:k+t_k-1}\in \N_\epsilon(\tz_{k:k+t_k-1})$. \end{assumption}

-For fixed $N$, Assumptions \ref{ass:M:SOSC} and \ref{ass:M:control} are implied by Assumptions \ref{ass:unif:SOSC} and \ref{ass:control} once $\{f_k, g_k\}$ are twice continuously~differentiable, but they further assume the respective parameters to be uniform in $N$.
+For fixed $N$, Assumptions \ref{ass:M:SOSC} and \ref{ass:M:control} are implied by Assumptions \ref{ass:unif:SOSC} and \ref{ass:control} if $\{f_k, g_k\}$ are twice continuously~differentiable, but they assume the respective parameters to be uniform in $N$.
 For conciseness, we do not change~the notation for $\gamma_H$, $\gamma_C$ between assumptions.
-We note that in Assumption \ref{ass:M:SOSC} we require uniform SOSC to hold only in $\N_{\epsilon, M}(\tz, \tlambda)$ instead of in $\N_{\epsilon, N}(\tz, \tlambda)$.
+We note that in Assumption \ref{ass:M:SOSC} we require the positive definiteness of the reduced Hessian only in $\N_{\epsilon, M}(\tz, \tlambda)$ instead of in $\N_{\epsilon, N}(\tz, \tlambda)$.
 Recall that $M$ is the length of a single receding horizon, which is much smaller than $N$ and does not grow with $N$.
-Essentially, Assumption \ref{ass:M:SOSC} means SOSC is robust to perturbations on every $M$ consecutive stages.
+Essentially, Assumption \ref{ass:M:SOSC} means the positive definiteness of the reduced Hessian is robust to perturbations on every $M$ consecutive stages.

 In the next section, we formalize the subproblem on each receding horizon and propose our MPC strategy.
-The usefulness of these assumptions will become apparent in section \ref{sec:4}.
+The usefulness of these assumptions will become apparent in Section \ref{sec:4}.